-The interface layer consists of the Documentum Foundation Classes (DFC) and many standard API’s (application programming interface), which are used to control and access all of the functionality of the Documentum system.
-These API’s collective known as Documentum application programming interface (DAPI), which can be accessed even from the host of applications.
+The interface layer consists of the Documentum Foundation Classes (DFC) and many standard APIs (application programming interface), which are used to control and access all of the functionality of the Documentum system.
+These APIs collectively known as the Documentum application programming interface (DAPI), can be accessed even from the host of applications.

 Image Source: unodc.org